Lawerence Denney: Political career

-In 2006, Denney was elected Speaker of the Idaho House of Representatives and reelected in 2008 and 2010.
-Denny was defeated in his reelection bid for speaker in 2012 by fellow Republican Scott Bedke.
+In 2006, Denney was elected speaker.
+He was reelected twice.
+He was defeated in his reelection bid for speaker in 2012 by fellow Republican Scott Bedke.

-In the 2014 Idaho elections, Denney ran for the Republican nomination to succeed Ben Ysursa as Secretary of State of Idaho.
-He defeated former State Senator Evan Frasure, Ada County Chief Deputy Clerk Phil McGrane, and former State Senator Mitch Toryanski in the primary election.
+In the 2014 Idaho elections, Denney ran for the Republican nomination to succeed Ben Ysursa as secretary of state.
+He defeated former state senator Evan Frasure, Ada County chief deputy clerk Phil McGrane, and former state senator Mitch Toryanski in the primary election.
 Denney defeated Democratic state representative Holli Woodings in the general election.

-On April 19, 2017, Denney announced that he plans on seeking re-election.
-He is not running for reelection in 2022.
+On April 19, 2017, Denney announced he was running for re-election in 2018, but did not seek a third term in 2022.

 Personal

-Denney has a bachelor's degree from the University of Idaho.
-He has been a farmer since 1972.
+Denney has a bachelor's degree from the University of Idaho, and has been a farmer since 1972.